kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 To extract the informations, you need a trained machine learning model.
 The model is responsible to extract a specific entity based on its task.
 Knowing that, it can be concluded that **_each entity has its own model._**

-Bellow is an input example and its extracted entities.
+Below is an input example and its extracted entities.

 ```
 # Input